 While the Court was unable to determine whether Mylan had a “regular and established business” in Delaware, the Court noted that a key part of Mylan’s generic drug business is engaging in Hatch-Waxman suits, many of which occur within the district.
 Judge Stark indicated he would consider Mylan’s Hatch-Waxman filings and participation within the district as part of the Court’s assessment of whether Mylan has a continuous and permanent presence, and therefore, a regular and established place of business in Delaware.

 The court denied Mylan’s motion to dismiss without prejudice and granted BMS venue-related discovery.
 Mylan will be able to renew its motion if, after venue discovery, it can meet its burden to show that it has no “regular and established place of business” in Delaware.
 Because the business model of generic companies is “predicated upon participating in a large amount of litigation,” and the District of Delaware hears many such cases, the District could be viewed as a regular and established place of business for generic companies.

 Authors: Kelly Allenspach Del Dotto, Santino V. Coutinho, Ph.D.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Kelly Allenspach Del Dotto is a litigation associate in Fish & Richardson’s Delaware office.
+Kelly Allenspach Del Dotto is a principal in the Delaware office of Fish & Richardson P.C.
 Her practice focuses on complex patent litigation, with an emphasis on life sciences, biotechnology, and pharmaceutical litigation, including Hatch-Waxman litigation.
-Kelly has...
+Kelly has worked on...